utngz/hypothesis.github.io/advocacy/2014-Q4/index.md

 * time to useable from zero
   * ex: `embed.js` is < 10 minutes
   * ex: `h` is > an hour--depending on platform
-* who's using h, noted, AnnotatorJS, Open Annotation
-  * press coverage
-  * software using
-  * developers posting about

 #### It's Organization
 * Contributing Guide